-Did you know that the majority of water that is consumed within the home is used for washing, cooking and flushing toilets?
+Did you know the majority of water consumed at the home is used for washing, cooking and flushing toilets?

-Below are some tips to help us be water efficient in our homes.
+Below are some tips to help you be more water efficient at home.

 Our water saving showerheads are not suitable for low pressure (eg gravity fed), or instantaneous hot water systems.